2025 Pass/Rush Stats

 2025 Fantasy Outlook

-Cousins had some bright spots last season -- he twice threw four TD passes in game, once topping 500 yards -- but with eighth-overall pick Michael Penix lurking, it was only a matter of time before Cousins was pushed aside.
+Cousins had some bright spots last season -- he twice threw four TD passes in a game, once topping 500 yards -- but with eighth overall pick Michael Penix lurking, it was only a matter of time before Cousins was pushed aside.
 He’s fortunate he lasted as long as he did.
-In his last five games, Cousins threw one TD pass to nine interceptions before he was finally benched Week 16.
-Trading Cousins might be easier said than done because he has a no-trade clause and wants to start, and the Falcons likely will want a trade partner to take on a large chunk of his salary.
-The only way he’ll regain the starting job in Atlanta is if Penix is injured.
-In that case, he would only have value in two-QB leagues, at most.
-He looked washed down the stretch last year, ranking 30th among 35 QBs in on-target percentage Weeks 10-15.
-And his mediocre arm isn’t getting any stronger (he threw only 7.3 percent of his attempts beyond 20 yards, 32nd).
+In his last five games, Cousins threw one TD pass to nine interceptions before he was finally benched Weeks 16-18.
+Trading Cousins is easier said than done, because he has a no-trade clause and wants to start.
+The Falcons will need to eat a lot of his salary to get a deal done, but it's unclear how much they're willing to keep.
+The only way he’ll regain the starting job in Atlanta is if Penix is injured or struggles horribly this season.
+In that case, Cousins would only have value in two-QB leagues at most.
+He looked washed up down the stretch last year, ranking 30th among 35 QBs in on-target percentage Weeks 10-15.
+He hasn't run for a touchdown since 2022, and his mediocre arm isn’t getting any stronger (he threw only 7.3 percent of his attempts beyond 20 yards last year, ranking 32nd).
 Read Past Outlooks

 RANKS